-I'm also using two third-party tools, Intag, which numbers elements and links, and Utter Command, which is consistently worded and allows for command phrases.
+And I'm using the two third-party tools I've mentioned, VC Lite (Intag), which numbers elements and links, and Utter Command, which is consistently worded and allows for command phrases.

-I should also mention that some of the Intag commands you'll hear are reworded to be consistent with the Utter Command style wording.
+I should also mention that some of the VC Lite commands you'll hear are reworded to be consistent with the Utter Command style wording.
 This wording style is consistent, concise and follows the order of events.